 SEC.
 2.03.
 FIRES.
 Open fires are prohibited.
 Cooking fires will be allowed on grounds only in those areas equipped with District provided equipment designated for the containment of cooking fires.

 SEC.
 2.04.
 GLASS.
-Glass may be used in indoor facilities only, or designated areas subject to General Manager approval.
+Glass may be used in indoor facilities only, or designated areas subject to the District General Manager approval.
 An additional deposit may be required for glass to be used at special events.

 SEC.
 2.05 PETS.
 Pets may be off leash at outdoor facilities in designated areas and facilities only.
 Pets must be under voice control at all times.
 Animal owners are responsible for removal of animal excrement from the facilities.